johndoh/roundcube-swipe/README.md

 Known issues
 ------------
 * No support in IE
-* Edge does not support `touch-action: pan-down;` CSS - [bug report](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/10573036/)
+* No vertical swipe in Edge, no support for `touch-action: pan-down;` CSS - [bug report](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/10573036/)

 Install
 -------